 This short peer-reviewed article in Nature Medicine summarizes our scientific investigations into the proximal origins of SARS-CoV-2.
 Due to constraints on article format, many references could not be included, and experimental details were limited.
 We deeply investigated both natural and artificial scenarios for the proximal origin of SARS-CoV-2.
 Our analyses strongly support a natural origin of the virus and all the data are fully consistent with evolutionary processes having led to the emergence of SARS-CoV-2 in the human population.

 This study was motivated by high-level concerns about potential lab origins of the virus, decade-long research in Wuhan on bat coronaviruses, and, of course, scientific curiosity of how this virus likely came to be.
-There was also a separate call from the White House OSTP to understand this question better, which was initiated in response to our early analyses.
+There was also a separate call from the White House OSTP to understand this question better, which was initiated in response to our early analyses and I presented our early concerns at the meeting.
+The agenda for that meeting was released as part of a FOIA request (first few pages).

 The two main features that caught our eye as we started these analyses were the receptor binding domain (RBD) in SARS-CoV-2 and the polybasic (furin) cleavage site between the S1 and S2 subunits (and associated predicted O-linked glycans).